AlanBird1999/BoxClub-Team-Website/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Deploying Website

+Run `ng build && npm run aws-deploy` to build and deploy website.
+This does require having the aws cli set up and synced with our
+AWS project.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.